jjtseng93/Android-Node.js-Common-Interface/README.md

 - Then, on Windows simply run the batch files named run_xxx.bat for different platforms
 - On other platforms' terminal
 ```
+# To start as Electron APP
-npm start          //  to start Electron
+npm start

+# To start as Node.js server or Packaging to Android's DroidScript
-npm run web        //  for packaging to Android's DroidScript or running in a browser
+npm run web
 ```
-- If you run web, open a browser and navigate to http://localhost:8081 by default
+- If you run web, open a browser and navigate to http://localhost:8081 to run the Web APP by default
 ## Running the APP for Android's DroidScript
 - You have to install DroidScript on Android first at https://play.google.com/store/apps/details?id=com.smartphoneremote.androidscriptfree
 - Run web first, and you'll see the packing tool in the command prompt